sillevl/course-software-engineering/the_progress_of_abstraction.md

 # The Progress of Abstraction

--- The progress of abstractions --

-All programming languages provide abstractions
-The complexity of the problem you want to solve is directly related to the kind and quality of abstraction Complexity <-> Abstraction
+All programming languages provide abstractions.
+The complexity of the problem you want to solve is directly related to the kind and quality of abstraction.

+> Complexity <-> Abstraction

-Assembly is an abstraction for machine code
-Imperative languages (Fortran, Basic and C) are abstractions of assembly languages These languages are a big improvement
+Assembly is an abstraction for machine code.
+Imperative languages (Fortran, Basic and C) are abstractions of assembly languages.
+These languages are a big improvement
 BUT !
-Still requires you to think in terms of the structure of the computer rather than the structure of the problem
+Still requires you to think in terms of the structure of the computer rather than the structure of the problem.

-The programmer must establish the association between: the machine model: “solution space”, the place where the problem must be solved the model of the problem of the problem: “problem space”, the place where the problem exists
+The programmer must establish the association between:

+2. the machine model: “solution space”, the place where the problem must be solved
+1. the model of the problem of the problem: “problem space”, the place where the problem exists

 In this case we are modeling the machine to solve our problems Using programming languages such as assembler, Fortran, Basic or C